hasimy-as/GetCoin-Game/README.md

-# Get-Coin
+# Remember-Game
-An Android Game Application about a character that must catch coins and avoid bombs.
+An Android Game Application about remembering, and improving memory.